Oleg Łatyszonek

 Oleg Latyszonek was involved with the "Solidarity" political movement in 1980s and was imprisoned for assistance in publishing of illegal bulletins.
 In post-Communist Poland, Łatyszonek has been involved in setting up the Belarusian minority movement, the Association of Belarusians in Poland.
 He is one of the founders of the Belarusian Historical Society, Poland.

-Łatyszonek is the driving force of the "Radio Racja" ("Radio Reason") radio station that broadcasts from Bialystok in Belarusian language targeting the Belarusians in both in Poland and Belarus, as well as the Polish minority in Belarus.
+Łatyszonek is the driving force of the Radio Racja radio station that broadcasts from Bialystok in Belarusian language targeting the Belarusians in both in Poland and Belarus, as well as the Polish minority in Belarus.

-In 2008 he was awarded the Knight's Cross of the Order of Polonia Restituta.
+In 2008, he was awarded the Knight's Cross of the Order of Polonia Restituta.